voinoid/blog/data/blog/types-of-leaders.md

 _Honor cultures_ are primarily in the Middle East, South Asia, North Africa, and Latin America.
 Self-worth in honour cultures is socially claimed.

-# the multiple intelligences test
+# The multiple intelligences test

 Howard Gardner’s theory of multiple intelligences challenges the traditional view that intelligence is a unitary capacity.
 Gardner proposes that there are at least eight intelligences that can be identified, and they influence how we learn, think, and interact.